Players making better players.

 03.

-Synthesizing data into user personas and features
+Synthesizing data into user personas, structure and features

 Defining personas & scenarios